lorin1999/pet/introspection/introspection.md

 Most of the introspection introductions deal with the inbuilt capabilities of Python and how to use them in a REPL.
 I will instead concentrate here on a mix of using PyCharms capabilities and little scripts using the introspective capabilities of Python.
 I might stretch the classic definition of introspection a bit here, as I am understanding it as well as exploring your project, the standard library and third party libraries.

+## Classic introspection

+* `dir` takes any object and returns a list of all attribute names.
+With those you can explore the object further.

+* `help` takes any object and prints the documentation for that object.

+* `type` takes any object and returns a string representation of its type.

+* `isinstance` tells you if the object is an instance of a given type

+* the [inspect module](https://docs.python.org/2/library/inspect.html) contains a lot of useful functions for even more advanced introspection of live objects

+Here is a good [old-school tutorial](http://www.ibm.com/developerworks/library/l-pyint/) to introspection if you want to explore that a bit more.

 ## The PyCharm way of introspection

 ## Reading documentation and source code